Fellowship-of-the-Link/tftmap/project/Parsing profile pages.md

 In the following, when skipping items, handle the case that there may be zero items that need to be skipped to reach the next step of the workflow.

 1. For all pages in the `map` directory, convert the page to an AST.
-2. In each page, if the paragrah after the H1 header contains `[[People]]`, assume this is a profile page.
+2. In each page, if the paragraph after the H1 header contains `[[People]]`, assume this is a profile page.
 Otherwise, skip this page.
 3. Skip items until you find an H2 header that contains `My current tools and practices`.
 4. Skip items until you find a list.
 5. Read each list item in the list, pull out the wikilinks, and save the list item into an array of `tools_or_practices`.
 Create one item in the `tools_or_practices` array for each wikilink, and index the item by the wikilink.